bagaag/coderfolder.com/ideas.markdown

 * Add a Bootswatch
 * Jekyll-based personal programming knowledgebase (big, needs some planning)
+* Automate updates to the static site from this repo

 And here are some I've already done that I'll try and get around to posting about here.